 • a communal laundry trough with a continuous and adequate supply of hot and cold water, with a space next to the trough for a washing machine, and outlets for hot and cold water (reg 13);

 • a clothesline or other drying facilities (reg 13);

 • adequate ventilation for rooms, bathrooms, showers, toilets and laundry (reg 17); and

-• adequate lighting for rooms, hallways and corridors that provides a level of illumination appropriate to the use of those rooms (reg 18).
+• adequate lighting for rooms, hallways and corridors that is appropriate for those rooms (reg 18).

 A rooming house must provide in either the residents room or common area:

 • a sink (reg 11(b));

 • one oven that is in good working order for every 12 residents or maximum capacity of residents in the rooming house (reg 11(c));